On keen weakly reducible bridge spheres: Consequences of being keen weakly reducible

-Let $E = dD_-^1.$ We can mimic the trick in the previous paragraph so that a particular set of \(b\) pairwise disjoint bridge disks above $\Sigma$ intersect $D_-^1$ in two points of $L\cap \Sigma$.
-But this means that $E$ and $dD^2_+$ comprise another weak reducing pair for $\Sigma_L.$ Therefore, a perturbed bridge sphere never admits a unique weak reducing pair and can never be keen weakly reducible. \end{proof}
+Now consider \(dD_-^1\).
+We can mimic the trick in the previous paragraph so that a particular set of \(b\) pairwise disjoint bridge disks above $\Sigma$ intersects $D_-^1$ only in the two points of $D_-^1\cap L\cap \Sigma$.
+Then there is some bridge disk \(D^2_+\) disjoint from \(D_-^1\), which means that $dD_-^1$ and $dD^2_+$ comprise another weak reducing pair for $\Sigma_L.$ Therefore, a perturbed bridge sphere never admits a unique weak reducing pair and can never be keen weakly reducible. \end{proof}